lelea2/Algorithm/theory/web/javascript-code-fun.md

 - 9. How to access content within the iframe
 - 10. What type of pop-up boxes you can create in JS and how you create them?
 - 11. Smart poller in jQuery
+- 12. Common pattern for writing a JS plugin to work with browserify, requireJS and so..

 <!-- /MarkdownTOC -->